MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-within-an-existing-vnet.md

 ---
 title: "Tutorial: Migrate Oracle WebLogic Server to Azure Kubernetes Service within a custom virtual network"
-description: In this how-to guide, you walk through deploying WebLogic Server to Azure Kubernetes Service within a custom virtual network.
+description: Shows how to deploy WebLogic Server to Azure Kubernetes Service within a custom virtual network.
 author: KarlErickson
 ms.author: haiche
 ms.topic: conceptual
-ms.date: 08/09/2022
+ms.date: 08/19/2022
 recommendations: false
 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-wls, devx-track-javaee-wls-aks
 ---

 # Tutorial: Migrate Oracle WebLogic Server to Azure Kubernetes Service within a custom virtual network

-This tutorial shows you how to deploy Oracle WebLogic Server (WLS) on Azure Kubernetes Service (AKS) offer that integrates with a custom virtual network in the consumer's subscription.
-The WLS on AKS offer lets the consumer decide whether to create a new virtual network or use an existing one.
+This tutorial shows you how to deploy the Oracle WebLogic Server (WLS) on Azure Kubernetes Service (AKS) offer that integrates with a custom virtual network in the consumer's subscription.
+The WLS on AKS offer lets you decide whether to create a new virtual network or use an existing one.

 In this tutorial, you learn how to:

+> [!div class="checklist"]
-- Create a custom virtual network and create the infrastructure within the network.
+> - Create a custom virtual network and create the infrastructure within the network.
-- Run Oracle WebLogic Server on AKS in the custom virtual network.
+> - Run Oracle WebLogic Server on AKS in the custom virtual network.
-- Expose Oracle WebLogic Server with Azure Application Gateway as a load balancer.
+> - Expose Oracle WebLogic Server with Azure Application Gateway as a load balancer.
-- Validate successful deployment.
+> - Validate successful deployment.

 [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]